Data as shiny Module

 postpone some data operations until the application runtime.
 This can be

-done by passing a special shiny
+done by passing a special shiny module to the

-argument.
-The teal_data_module
+data argument.
+The teal_data_module function

 is used to build such a module from the following components: